Skip to content

 O’Casey’s Dublin Trilogy

-Sean O’Casey’s Dublin Trilogy is arguably his most famous works.
-This trilogy is made up of ‘Shadow of a Gunman’, ‘Juno and the Paycock’, and ‘The Plough and the Stars’.
+Sean O’Casey’s Dublin Trilogy is arguably his most famous work.
+This trilogy comprises ‘Shadow of a Gunman’, ‘Juno and the Paycock’, and ‘The Plough and the Stars’.
 Following O’Casey’s first work performed in the Abbey Theatre, the second two followed, ‘Juno and the Paycock’ performed in 1924 and ‘The Ploughman and the Stars’ performed in 1926.

 Shadow of a Gunman Summary: